corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 - Reassigning funds does not affect the total amount of eligible funds, the amount of currency that one token in the snapshot is entitled to claim (e.g. price).
 - After `reassign(from, to, amount)`, `eligible(from)` decreases by `amount` and `eligible(to)` increases by `amount`.
 - Every reassignment is emitted as a `Reassigned` event for auditability.
-- All functions can be called directly or as meta transaction using ERC-2771.
+- All functions can be called directly or as meta transaction using EIP-2771.
+Both options yield equivalent results given equivalent inputs.

 ## Exit.sol